awsmin/wp-job-openings/readme.txt

 == Changelog ==

+= V 2.3.1 – 2021-10-28 =
+* Fixed: Media missing from library in WordPress.com when 'Secure uploaded files' option is enabled.
+* Fixed: Accessibility issues in job filters. #28
+* Fixed: GDPR text issue in Polylang when accents are used.

 = V 2.3.0 – 2021-09-16 =
 * Added: Timezone setting for job expiration.
 * Added: Setting to remove custom permalink front base.